ouster/phpunitexample/README.md

 * It's difficult to find information on Unit Testing in Php!
 * As a newcomer to Php the language reminds me of a dear old slighty psychotic Aunt who sometimes forgets to take her pills, usually nice but can sometimes fling cutlery at you!
-* Unit Tests can protect against some of Php oddities - see here for extensive list http://me.veekun.com/blog/2012/04/09/php-a-fractal-of-bad-design/
+* Unit Tests can protect against some of Php oddities - see here for extensive list of space oddities http://me.veekun.com/blog/2012/04/09/php-a-fractal-of-bad-design/

 ## To run the Example app in Php 5.4 built in webserver Use PostMan to test